-The United States military, hoping to screen out mentally ill individuals, asked every potential service member questions on their sexuality.
-People who were gay and lesbian were forced to answer questions vaguely, or lie about their sexuality, in order to be allowed to serve; otherwise, they would run the risk of being sent home and branded as “sex perverts.”
+The US military, hoping to screen out mentally ill individuals, asked every potential servicemember questions on their sexuality.
+Gay and lesbian recruits were forced to answer questions vaguely, or lie about their sexuality, in order to be allowed to serve; otherwise, they would run the risk of being sent home and branded as “sex perverts.”

 By the middle of the war, the military sought new ways to target and expel homosexuals.
 Instead of charging individuals with sodomy, a court-martialed offense, the military began identifying suspected homosexuals as psychopaths.
-In other words, instead of charging service members with a crime of behavior or action, the military charged service members with a crime of being.
+In other words, instead of charging servicemembers with a crime of behavior or action, the military charged them with a crime of being.
 Such a move created an efficient system of discrimination and prosecution of homosexual members of the military.